sathishmepco/Java-Interview-Programs/README.md

 4. How to check if a given number is a Palindrome?
 5. Write a Program to subtract two binary numbers?
 6. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.
-7. Write a program to find the intersection of two arrays.
+7. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
 8. Write a java program to print the Fibonacci Series upto N number.
 9. Write a java program to print Prime Numbers from 1 to N.
 10. How to add two numbers without using the plus operator in Java?